Resources

 What is a maturity model?

 A maturity model is a way of measuring an organization’s capability to progress and improve in a specific area.
-Maturity models act as a benchmark for organizations to measure their progression.
+Maturity models act as a series of benchmarks for organizations to measure their progression.
 As a maturity model, the CMMC includes best practice cybersecurity processes from a range of frameworks and standards.
 It also outlines the cybersecurity capabilities held by organizations of different maturity levels.
 This helps defense contractors benchmark their cybersecurity capabilities.

-The five maturity levels of CMMC 1.0
+The three maturity levels of CMMC 2.0

-The CMMC sets out 171 practices across five levels, designed to assess an organization’s implementation of cybersecurity and the maturity of its processes.
 Each level reflects the maturity of the contractor’s cybersecurity processes, practices, and infrastructure.
 The levels are cumulative, so each one builds on the previous level.
-For example, to achieve level 3, compliance must be held for the previous levels of CMMC too.
+For example, to achieve Level 2, compliance must be held for the previous level of CMMC too.

-The five maturity levels of CMMC are:
+The three maturity levels of CMMC 2.0 are:

 “Familiarize yourself first with what constitutes FCI or CUI and identify where it is processed and stored on your network.”